 Module credits 30.00

 NQF Level 07

 Service modules Faculty of Economic and Management Sciences Faculty of Humanities

 Prerequisites PTO 101, STL 210(GS), 220(GS)

-Contact time 3 lectures per week

-Language of tuition Module is presented in English

-Department Political Sciences

-Period of presentation Semester 1

 Political theory

 A theoretical and normative study of political ideas.
 This includes the study of key political thinkers such as Plato, Thomas Hobbes and John Rawls as well as the contemporary manifestations of ideologies such as liberalism, socialism, conservatism and nationalism.
 This normative assessment of politics concludes with a critical evaluation of the development, nature and practical value of prominent democratic theories including participatory, legal, and deliberative democracy.